 You need stamina and the ability to multitask.
 You have to be able to filter out what’s going on behind you and just do what you need to do up front.
 Sometimes it’s stopping and listening to what the people behind you are saying, and other times it’s continuing to work and then turning around and saying, “did I miss something?”
 It’s an intense balancing act.
 You have to move fast and move with preciseness and detail.
 You need to learn to gauge time and your activities within the time allotted to get something you’re happy with, and they’ll be happy with.

 Izotope RX 6 – I got hip to RX a couple of years ago, and it’s fantastic.
 It’s saved my ass tremendously in a lot of things.
-If you get to know Spectral Repair, there’s a great amount of things you can do.
+If you get to know Spectral Repair, there’s a great number of things you can do.

 Cedar (noise reduction) – I like to use it gently, and these days if I want to go in deeper, I can go to the RX.